 Mindfulness has been shown to increase self awareness and reduce the likelihood of lapse back to addiction, by slowly retraining old neural pathways over time.

 Mutual aid groups are non-profit organisations providing members with peer-led support.

-Meetings provide social connectedness, but do not provide medical alcohol detox.
+Meetings provide social connectedness, but do not provide medical assistance or alcohol detox.